pcanella/rsa-generator/README.md

 #Instructions:

-### TL;DR Add a key named "rsatoken" to your Keychain with your pin as password.
+### TL;DR Add a key named "rsatoken" to your Keychain under "login" category with your pin as password.

 * Go to "Keychain Access" Application
 * Go to top left and click the lock (enter user/pass to unlock these settings)